docknetwork/api-docs/source/index.html.md

 For a detailed example of the credential workflow.
 Please refer [here](https://github.com/docknetwork/dock-api-js/blob/main/workflows/credentialsFlow.js).

+<h3 id="zero-knowledge-proofs">Zero Knowledge Proofs (ZKP)</h3>

+Dock credentials support Zero Knowledge Proofs and [Selective Disclosure](https://www.dock.io//post/selective-disclosure) by using the BBS+ signing algorithm when issuing the credential.
+To enable this functionality, simply set the `algorithm` field in the request to `bbsdock+`.

 <aside class="warning">
 This operation counts towards your monthly transaction/credential issuance limit for each successful call
 </aside>